dotlin-org/dotlin/README.md

 > ⚠️ 'lateinit' modifier is not allowed on properties of nullable types

 > ⚠️ 'lateinit' modifier is not allowed on properties of primitive types

+> ⚠️ 'lateinit' modifier is not allowed on properties of a type with nullable upper bound

 ### Primitives